-- To recruit qualified rehabilitation counselors-in-training who are committed to working with people with disabilities from widely diverse cultures, abilities, dispositions, and backgrounds.
+The Rehabilitation Counseling program at NEIU is dedicated to recruit and retain diverse students to be competent rehabilitation counselors who are committed to working with people with disabilities from widely diverse cultures, abilities, dispositions, and backgrounds.

 Cost of Attendance

-The estimated cost for the 48-credit hour M.A. in Rehabilitation Counseling degree for the 2020-2021:
+The estimated cost for the 60-credit hour M.A. in Rehabilitation Counseling degree for the 2021-22: